nedac-sorbo/SyliusTemporarilyOutOfStockPlugin/README.md

         Nedac\SyliusTemporarilyOutOfStockPlugin\NedacSyliusTemporarilyOutOfStockPlugin::class => ['all' => true],
     ];
     ```
-3. Override templates (on Sylius 1.6, skip to step 4 for Sylius 1.7):
+3. Override templates (on Sylius 1.6, skip to step 4 for Sylius 1.7 or to step 5 when using the bootstrap theme):
     ```twig
     {# templates/bundles/SyliusShopBundle/Product/_box.html.twig #}
     {% import "@SyliusShop/Common/Macro/money.html.twig" as money %}